pzstar/total/readme.txt

 == Changelog ==
+= 1.2.43 - Jun 28, 2020 =
+* Added option to hide the titlebar
+* Other minor fixes

 = 1.2.42 - May 16, 2020 =
 * Welcome Note issue fixed
 * Other minor styling issue fixed